cityofaustin/innovation/pages/join.md

 ## Open positions:

 We currently do not have any open positions.
-We are planning to post several openings in Fall 2018 for our i-Team -- Austin's incubator for solving complex social problems.
-Check back soon.
+We are planning to post several openings in October/November 2018 for our i-Team -- Austin's incubator for solving complex social problems.
+[More information here](http://cityofaustin.github.io/innovation/our-work/#understanding-and-designing-solutions-for-homelessness-i-team).